kyphan38/web/assets/blog/encryption.md

 openssl rand -out secret.key 32
 ```

-- `openssl rand`: OpenSSL’s random number generator to create a key
+- `openssl rand`: OpenSSL's random number generator to create a key
 - `out secret.key`: The output file where the generated key will be stored
 - `32`: The key length in bytes (32 bytes = 256 bits).